Arth-FX

 - Iridoid glycosides, particularly harpagoside, are believed to be responsible for its popularity as a beneficial herb.

-- Today, Devil's Claw is commonly used in Germany and France to promote healthy joint mobility and function.
+- Today, Devil's Claw is commonly used in Germany and France.

 White Willow Bark